 We are of the opinion, however, that our session should formulate a reply to the Albanian government.
-Let us adopt a short decision containing only two paragraphs, where the fact should be mentioned that the Albanian government refuses to participate in the proceedings of the Political Consultative Committee and that in the future the participation in the proceedings of the Political Consultative Committee will only be up to the Albanian government, but without our accepting for them to impose conditions on us.
+Let us adopt a short decision containing only two paragraphs, where the fact should be mentioned that the Albanian government refuses to participate in the proceedings of the Consultative Political Committee and that in the future the participation in the proceedings of the Consultative Political Committee will only be up to the Albanian government, but without our accepting that they impose conditions on us.

 Now they refuse to take part but, at the same time, do not want to withdraw from the Warsaw Treaty.
-In a different train of thought, I would like us to discuss a few more issues.
+To change the subject, I would like us to discuss a few more issues.